lucasjones/cpuminer-multi/README.md

    * Make sure you have curl-config in MinGW\bin
  * Install openssl devel (https://www.openssl.org/related/binaries.html)
  * In the MSYS shell, run:
+   * for 64bit, you can use ./mingw64.sh else :
-   * ./autogen.sh	# only needed if building from git repo
+     ./autogen.sh	# only needed if building from git repo
    * LIBCURL="-lcurldll" ./configure CFLAGS="*-march=native*"
      * # Use -march=native if building for a single machine
    * make